SelfMagician/Magic/index.md

 B also called as Bhargav Kandimalla, Bobby.

 ## Helped by
-E also called as Enli, Vishnu Murty, Narayanudu, Venkateswara Swamy.
+E also called as Enlil, Vishnu Murty, Narayanudu, Venkateswara Swamy.

 K also called as Enki, Bhairava, Mahesvarudu, Shivudu.

-A also called as Brahma.
+A also called as An, Brahma.

+Some Humans and Non-Human Souls.

 ## Astral Plane distribution by
-E, K, A.
+B, E, K, A.

 ## Owned by
 **B, E, K, A.**